SeReCo-Graduate-School/sereco-graduate-school.github.io/2026/spring-workshop.md

 ## Location

-The workshop is located at the [Friedrich-Alexander-Universität Erlangen-Nürnberg School of Business, Economics and Society](https://www.wiso.rw.fau.de/) **Findelasse 7/9** in **90403 Nuremberg, Germany**, see [map and directions](https://www.wiso.rw.fau.de/anfahrt-und-lageplan/).
+The workshop is located at the [Friedrich-Alexander-Universität Erlangen-Nürnberg School of Business, Economics and Society](https://www.wiso.rw.fau.de/) **Findelgasse 7/9** in **90403 Nuremberg, Germany**, see [map and directions](https://www.wiso.rw.fau.de/anfahrt-und-lageplan/).

 ### Accomodations